The working principles of model-based GAs fall within the PAC framework: A mathematical theory of problem decomposition

-Let event $\alpha$ be the event that a randomly generated chromosome contains the assignment of the minimum stationary deception.
-Let event $\beta$ be the event that a randomly generated chromosome contains the assignment of the blanket.
-We have probabilities of events $\alpha$ and $\beta$ lower bounded by constants greater than zero: \begin{linenomath*}
+Let event \(\alpha\) be the event that a randomly generated chromosome contains the assignment of the blanket.
+Since the decomposition difficulty is \(k_d\), we have

+Let event \(\beta\) be the event that a randomly generated chromosome contains the assignment \(A_r\).
+Since the minimum deception rate is \(r\), we have Hence, the probabilities of events \(\alpha\) and \(\beta\) are lower bounded by constants greater than zero.

+Let event \(\alpha'\) be the event that half of the population does not contain the assignment of the blanket, and let event \(\beta'\) be the event that the other half of the population does not contain the assignment corresponding to $A_r$.
+Finally, let event $\gamma$ be the event of not having both assignments in the whole population.
+Since $\gamma$ entails ($\alpha'$ and $\beta'$), we know that the probability of $\gamma$ is less then or equal to the joint probability of $\alpha'$ and $\beta'$.
+In addition, we know that events $\alpha'$ and $\beta'$ are independent from the semantic.
+As a result, the following inequalities hold.